Abdul-moiz123/Software-Testing-Simulation/README.md

 5,0.94
 ```

-After uploading the CSV, select the column containing the proportions.
+After uploading the CSV, the user selects the column containing the proportions.

-All proportions must satisfy:
+Every proportion must satisfy:

 ```text
 0 ≤ proportion ≤ 1